shemmariano/minventory/README.md

 ## Core Modules
 ### Inventory Management
-Full CRUD operations for your product catalog — add new items, edit details, and remove listings when needed.
+Full CRUD operations for each product catalog.
+Actions include adding new items, editing details, and removing listings when needed.

 ### Product Status Tracking
 Each item carries a status tag to reflect where it is in the sales pipeline.
 Supported statuses include available, reserved, and sold.
 Additional metadata like price, brand, and product image are tracked per item.